Michael Gardiner (soldier): Later life

 In 1579 the Hamilton family were suppressed for their support for Queen Mary, and for the murders of Regent Moray and Regent Lennox.
 The family fortified their houses and castles including Craignethan Castle and the Castle of Hamilton (Cadzow Castle).
 Cadzow was bombarded by Michael Gardiner, and fell on 19 May 1579.
 Gardiner was given £100 for his efforts, and the cost of deploying the artillery was £2,099 Scots.
 The castle was slighted by Captain Thomas Craufurd.

+Death and will

 Michael Gardiner became depute-keeper of Stirling Castle in March 1581 during the illness of the Constable, Mr John Stewart.
 A note from 1581 states that "Michaell kens all thing in the place, what ammunition and other gear is your Majesty's and what pertains to my Lord of Mar."
 An inventory of cannon of brass and iron, and some of the gunners' equipment including a crane and vices was made in April 1581.

 He died on 3 May 1584.
 He left a will made in 1579, and his inventory mentions the king owed him £140 Scots of unpaid wages.
 Gardener had borrowed money from his wife's relatives in Stirling, Jonet Ray and Isobel Ray a butcher's widow.
 Amongst his possessions was a "locked case with instruments contained therein for my craft", brass, iron and wooden rulers, and "certain writs pertaining to his craft."

+Other items mentioned in his will include his military clothing and weapons; a hat, spurs, and helmet, a whinger on a belt, a sword, a bag, a powder horn, armour (a harness), and a halberd.